 The AAP recently updated their recommendation to include the early introduction of peanuts to high risk babies, as well as all babies in general.

-They have yet to release a policy covering the introduction of other top food allergens.
-However, several other top organizations, including the European Society for Pediatric Gastroenterology, Hepatology, and Nutrition, recommend introducing allergenic foods once foods are introduced.
+They have yet to release a policy covering the introduction of other common food allergens.
+However, several other top organizations, including the European Society for Pediatric Gastroenterology, Hepatology, and Nutrition, recommends introducing allergenic foods once foods are introduced.

-This is the recommendation that I, and most other pediatric specialists follow.
-Since there is no evidence of benefit to delayed introduction, and more evidence suggesting a potential benefit, introducing all of the top allergens early in the feeding journey is the way to go.
+This is the recommendation that I, and most other pediatric feeding specialists, follow.
+There is no evidence of benefit to delayed introduction of a common food allergen, and more evidence suggesting a potential benefit.
+Introducing all of the top allergens to your baby's diet early in the feeding journey is the way to go.

 What Does an Allergic Reaction Look Like?